Free Energy of the Cauchy Directed Polymer Model at High Temperature: Proof of Theorem

-Indeed, Lemma \ref{l203} can be established by the following two lemmas. \begin{lemma} For any $\delta>0$, we can choose a large enough $R$ in \eqref{e213}, which only depends on $\delta$, such that for small enough $\beta>0$, for any $x\in I_{0}$, we have
+Indeed, Lemma \ref{l203} follows from the following two lemmas. \begin{lemma} For any $\delta>0$, we can choose a large enough $R$ in \eqref{e205}, which only depends on $\delta$ and the $\epsilon$ in Theorem \ref{t102}, such that for small enough $\beta>0$, and for any $x\in I_{0}$, we have

 \end{lemma} \begin{lemma} If $\beta$ is positive and sufficiently small, then for any trajectory $S$ of the underlying random walk, we have